Stop and search

 It is important to know that there are no targets for Stop Searches.

-The ‘Best Use of Stop and Search Scheme’ was announced on 30 April 2014.
+The ‘Best Use of Stop and Search Scheme’ was introduced on April 30th 2014.
 The principal aims of the scheme are to achieve greater transparency, community involvement in the use of stop and search powers, and to support a more intelligence-led approach.
 This should lead to better outcomes, for example, an increase in the stop and search to positive outcome ratio.
+The scheme was amended on 11 August 2019 by the Home Secretary to exclude the original Section 60 provisions.

 The features of the scheme are: